Meniscus Tears

 Meniscus Tear Treatment in Gurgaon

 Meniscus tears are among the most common knee injuries.
-Athletes, particularly those who play contact sports, are at risk for meniscus tears.
-However, anyone at any age can tear the meniscus.
+Athletes, especially those who play contact sports, are at risk for meniscus tears, but anyone at any age can tear the meniscus.
 When people talk about “torn cartilage” in the knee, they are usually referring to a torn meniscus.

 Anatomy

-Three bones meet to form your knee joint: your thighbone (femur), shinbone (tibia), and kneecap (patella).
-Two wedge-shaped pieces of fibrocartilage act as “shock absorbers” between your thighbone and shinbone.
-These are the menisci.
-The menisci help to transmit weight from one bone to another and play an important role in knee stability.
+Three bones meet to form your knee joint: the thighbone (femur), shinbone (tibia), and kneecap (patella).
+Two wedge-shaped pieces of fibrocartilage act as shock absorbers between the thighbone and shinbone.
+These are the menisci, and they help transmit weight from one bone to another while also playing an important role in knee stability.

 Description

-The meniscus can tear from acute trauma or as the result of degenerative changes that happen over time.
-Tears are noted by how they look, as well as where the tear occurs in the meniscus.
-Common tears include bucket handle, flap, and radial.
-Sports-related meniscus injuries often occur along with other knee injuries, such as anterior cruciate ligament (ACL) tears.
+The meniscus can tear from acute trauma or as a result of degenerative changes that happen over time.
+Tears are described by how they look and where they occur in the meniscus.
+Common tear patterns include bucket handle, flap, and radial tears.
+Sports-related meniscus injuries often occur together with other knee injuries, such as anterior cruciate ligament (ACL) tears.

 Cause

-Acute meniscus tears often happen during sports.
-These can occur through either a contact or non-contact injury—for example, a pivoting or cutting injury.
-As people age, they are more likely to have degenerative meniscus tears.
-Aged, worn tissue is more prone to tears.
-An awkward twist when getting up from a chair may be enough to cause a tear in an aging meniscus.
+Acute meniscus tears often happen during sports and may result from either a contact or non-contact injury, such as pivoting or cutting.
+As people age, degenerative meniscus tears become more common because older tissue is more prone to damage.
+In some cases, even an awkward twist while getting up from a chair may be enough to cause a tear in an aging meniscus.

 Symptoms

 You might feel a “pop” when you tear the meniscus.
-Most people can still walk on their injured knee and many athletes are able to keep playing with a tear.
-Over 2 to 3 days, however, the knee will gradually become more stiff and swollen.
-The most common symptoms of a meniscus tear are:
+Most people can still walk on the injured knee, and many athletes are able to keep playing with a tear.
+Over the next 2 to 3 days, however, the knee usually becomes more stiff and swollen.
+The most common symptoms include:

 Doctor Examination